Junhyoung-Chung/Junhyoung-Chung.github.io/about.md

 ## Publication

 2024
+> Junyhoung Chung$^\ast$, Youngmin Ahn, Donguk Shin, and Gunwoong Park \\
+> <a href='https://doi.org/10.1007/s42952-024-00298-9'>Learning distribution-free anchored linear structural equation models in the presence of measurement error</a> \\
+> Journal of the Korean Statistical Society, 1-25

-> Junyhoung Chung $\ast$, Donguk Shin, Seyong Hwang, and Gunwoong Park \\
+> Junyhoung Chung$^\ast$, Donguk Shin, Seyong Hwang, and Gunwoong Park \\
 > <a href='https://doi.org/10.5351/KJAS.2024.37.2.239'>Horse Race Rank Prediction Using Learning-to-Rank Approaches</a> \\
-> The Korean Journal of Applied Statistics, 37, 239-253.
+> The Korean Journal of Applied Statistics, 37, 239-253

 ## Seminars